salmialb/AStar/README.md

 # AStar
-A* pathfinding algorithm projekt for school
+A* pathfinding algorithm project for school